Loading

 PETROGLYPHS ~ A GLIMPSE OF THE PAST

-• Petroglyphs are carvings made by chiseling, scratching or pecking into a rock surface exposing the lighter color of the rock underneath the surface.
-(Pictographs are images painted on rock surfaces with natural pigments.)
+• Petroglyphs are carvings made by chiseling, scratching or pecking into a rock surface exposing the lighter color of the rock underneath the surface

 • Petroglyphs are considered symbolic markers by the people who made them.
 They can depict animals, people and abstract figures.
 They may represent ceremonies, directions, migration routes and other specific places and markers understood by the cultural group.